alexieyizhe/portfolio/README.md

 **Check it out [here](http://www.alexieyizhe.me)!**

+### Setting up
+- Use `git clone` to clone this repository.
+Alternatively, download the source code.
+- Make sure required dependencies have been installed using `npm install`.

 ### Development and testing
-- Run `git clone` or download this repository.
 - Execute:
   - `gatsby develop` to view site in development mode with hot reloading enabled.
   - `npm run test` to run tests and generate code coverage results.
   - `npm run test:update` to run tests and update snapshots if necessary.
   - `npm run lint` to run ESLint and check for improper code.
   - `npm run prettier` to format files in accordance with Prettier.
-  - `npm run prettier:check` to see if Prettier style is being enforced.
+  - `npm run prettier:check` to see if Prettier style is being followed.
+- All tests live in the `/test` directory.
+All source code can be found in the `/src` directory.
+The `/static` folder holds resources like images and documents used on the website.

 ### Building for production
- - Run `git clone` or download this repository.
  - Run `gatsby build` to generate a production optimized build.
-Files and artifacts will be stored in the `/static/` directory.
+Files and artifacts will be stored in the `/static` directory.
  - Run `gatsby serve` for a local production version of the site.
- - Host on your favourite static site CMS or hosting provider!
+ - Host on your favourite static site CMS or hosting serv-wait, you really shouldn't need to host my personal website yourself...

 ###### Questions?
 [Shoot Alex an email.](mailto:alexieyizhe@gmail.com)